yegor256/blog/_drafts/os.md

 Some companies massively invest in open source software projects, while others still remain skeptical and stay away from this trend.
 What's in it for those philantropists, like Google, IBM or Microsoft?
-Why spending money on something that doesn't belong to them and is shared among all of us developers?
+Why spend money on something that doesn't belong to them and is shared among all of us developers?
 Don't they understand that the code they write may be used by their competitors?
 It seems they do understand, but can't do anything about it.